cddmp/enum4linux-ng/README.md

 ## Differences
 Some things are implemented differently compared to the original enum4linux.
 These are the important differences:
 - RID cycling is not part of the default enumeration (```-A```) but can be enabled with ```-R```
+- RID cycling can be achieved faster, by grouping multiple SID lookups in the same rpcclient call
 - parameter naming is slightly different (e.g. ```-A``` instead of ```-a```)

 ## Credits